 Human beings communicate their feelings, sensations, and ideas through a variety of channels.
 Such channels are, usually, designed to be aesthetically appealing to make the communication more attractive and pleasant.
-Although some might argue that artistic creativity, primarily, serves the creative needs of the artist, it is reasonable to say that, almost always, a motion picture, a painting, a piece of music, and any other aesthetic creation share a common theme that we call "affective communication".
-They express and/or cause different emotional states [Levinson et al 1999].
-Affective communication complements (and frequently "literal overlaps with) communication" which is essentially based on storytelling (through audio, visual, or textual means).
+Although some might argue that artistic creativity, primarily, serves the creative needs of the artist, but it is reasonable to say that, almost always, a motion picture, a painting, a dance performance, a piece of music, and any other aesthetic creation share a common theme that we call "affective communication".
+They express and/or cause different emotional states [17].
+Affective communication complements (and frequently overlaps with) "literal communication" which is essentially based on storytelling (through audio, visual, or textual means).
 They both map content to certain elements and structures, but while the former is concerned with the expression of feelings and sensations, the latter is mainly related to describing events and making statements.

-Although translation, as remapping some content from one form to another, has long been used for literal communication, its application to affective communication has been studied only recently, after the secrets of emotions themselves have been revealed by psychology and cognitive science [Ekman 2003, Levinson et al 1999].
+Although translation, as remapping some content from one form to another, has long been used for literal communication, its application to affective communication has been studied only recently, after the secrets of emotions themselves have been revealed by psychology and cognitive science [9.17].
 A motion picture made based on a novel, and a document translated to a new language, are examples of the operation that remaps communication material from one domain to another.
 It is possible because the material (events, statements, etc) which were primarily mapped to structural elements of source communication medium, can later be remapped to a target medium.
 In other terms, this possibility is due to the fact that the content, communication media, and their relation are well-known.

-Emotions and the way we express them through body/facial actions [Ekman 2003, Levinson et al 1999] and external media such as music [Juslin and Sloboda 2001, Krumhansl 2002] are the subject of a growing research.
+Emotions and the way we express them through body/facial actions [9.17] and external media such as music [12.15] are the subject of a growing research.
 This increasing knowledge has also motivated "affective computing", i.e. computer systems such as software agents that can work with affective processes, for instance recognize and express emotions.
-In this paper, we introduce the concept of "affective issues (emotions, moods, and the way they are expressed and perceived through different communication channels) enables us to extract affective information from source channels and express them in a target channel, as shown in Figure 2.
+In this paper, we introduce the concept of "affective communication remapping".
+Our knowledge about affective issues (emotions, moods, and the way they are expressed and perceived through different communication channels) enables us to extract affective information from source channels (forms) and express them in a target channel (form), as shown in Figure 1.

-Emotional remapping is based on the idea that each affective communication consists of a medium-dependent form and a "general" or "abstract" affective or sentic form [Clynes 1992].
+Affective communication remapping is based on the idea that each affective communication consists of a medium-dependent form and a "general" or "abstract" affective or sentic form [5].
 The remapping is done by relating affective forms of source medium to the affective forms of the target.
-Although some researchers have argued that these affective forms are independent of communication channels and remain unchanged [Clynes 1992], but due to the different nature of two media, the relation is not necessarily a one-to-one correspondence, and might need user interaction to select desired mapping.
+Although some researchers have argued that these affective forms are independent of communication channels and remain unchanged [5], but due to the different nature of two media, the relation is not necessarily a one-to-one correspondence, and might need user interaction to select desired mapping.
 To demonstrate affective communication remapping, we have developed a music-driven emotionally expressive face animation system called MusicFace.